malfattti/garden/Nation-state, transnationalism, and language.md

 		- since the 18th century: people's identity and worldview has been guided by the notion of a state with jurisdiction over a particular territory and its citizens
 			- citizens of the emerging sovereign states saw themselves as equal in many respects
 		- nation state -->nationalism
-		- Language played an important role in the creation of nation-sta
+		- Language played an important role in the creation of nation-states
+			- the group of citizens inhabiting the boundaries of a state were supposed to spea